offlineland/offlineland/README.md

 ## TODO:
+- Wrap most http calls into a retry helper
 ### Service Worker:
 - make the service worker registration/update asynchronous, display a little loading spinner and auto-refresh on update
 - do proper caching and update of static assets